 Shade Gap is a tiny borough located in the state of Pennsylvania.
 With a population of 77 people and just one neighborhood, Shade Gap is the 1124th largest community in Pennsylvania.
-Shade Gap has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Shade Gap has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Shade Gap is generally considered to be a blue-collar town.
-43.90% of the Shade Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Shade Gap, you'll notice that it is more blue-collar than most other communities in America.
+43.90% of Shade Gap’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Shade Gap is a borough of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Shade Gap who work in sales jobs (14.63%), healthcare (12.20%), and healthcare suport services (9.76%).

-A relatively large number of people in Shade Gap telecommute to their jobs.
-Overall, about 14.63% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Shade Gap is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Shade Gap ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.26% of people over 25 have a college degree.
+In terms of college education, Shade Gap ranks among the least educated cities in the nation, as only 4.26% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Shade Gap in 2022 was $31,023, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $124,092 for a family of four.